strangerstudios/pmpro-woocommerce/readme.txt

 == Changelog ==
 = 1.4 =
 * FEATURE: If the PMPro Gift Levels Addon is also active, adds settings to set a product to generate and email a gift certificate after purchase.
 (Thanks, Ted Barnett)
+* BUG/FIX: Updated to fully support the new WooCommerce v2+ Subscriptions hooks for activation and cancelling.
+No longer supporting older versions of WC Subscriptions.
 * BUG/FIX: Moved CSS load to proper WordPress action hook
-* BUG/FIX: Prevent fatal error by using WC_Subscriptions_Manager::get_users_subscriptions()
 * BUG/ENHANCEMENT: Configure proper text domain for translation
 * BUG/ENHANCEMENT: Updated action hook for deprecated WooCommerce hooks
-* ENHANCEMENT: Added translation for all text being displayed
+* ENHANCEMENT: Wrapping all strings for translation and using the proper text domain (pmpro-woocommerce) to support GlotPress translations.

 = 1.3.1 =
 * BUG: Fixed issue where products with blank membership pricing were being marked as free for members.
 Use "0", "0.00", or "0,00" to mark something as free.
 Use blank ("") to have a product use the main price or sale price.